andreamartz/turn-blue-chrome-extension/README.md

    ![load-unpacked](./images/chrome-extensions-page-load-unpacked.png)

-6. The extension will now appear on the `chrome://extensions page` (see arrow below) and in the list of extensions shown when clicking on the puzzle piece icon (the extensions menu) in the toolbar.
+6. The extension will now appear on the `chrome://extensions page` (see arrow below) and in the dropdown menu of extensions shown when clicking on the puzzle piece icon (the extensions menu) in the toolbar.

    ![extensions-menu](./images/extensions-menu.png)